harshitgoel96/Ergodox_BLE/project_update.md

     * Female headers are in place to support removal for MCU if and when required.
 Soldering diodes leg/wire on MCU itself is bit tricky.
 Trying to make it work at the moment.
 * **25-Mar-2019**
     * Finally decided to hard solder the MCU.
 Firmware mostly works fine, need to flip the right hand mapping to make it work correctly
+* **29-Mar-2019**
+    * The develop branch of BlueMicro firmware is now being used.
+There is no connectivity or latency issue being observerd.
+Currently testing out the keyboard without any layers.
+This is to test out the hardware and firmware without have any complex code or marcro.